 Both academia and industry can take advantage of the capability inherent in submitting VMs containing functioning services, namely the running of automated ensemble approaches.
-It is well known that ensembles of classifiers can often perform better than a single classifier [7] - the EaaS paradigm makes it straightforward to test multiple combinations of classifiers in various ensemble approaches to obtain new scientific insight as well as better performing classifiers.
+It is well known that ensembles of classifiers can often perform better than a single classifier [Dietterich 2000] - the EaaS paradigm makes it straightforward to test multiple combinations of classifiers in various ensemble approaches to obtain new scientific insight as well as better performing classifiers.

 Finally, EaaS instances can be used as part of university courses on Data Science to give students experience with working on real challenges on huge amounts of data, instead of the "toy problems" that are generally part of their course work.
 This brings a benefit to industry by ensuring that university graduates entering the Data Science job market are better qualified for the work that they will have to do.
 Such EaaS instances could, for example, be combined with a Coursera course.
+First efforts to establish the evaluation campaign NewsREEL as a resource for learning and teaching are outlined by Hopfgartner et al. [Hopfgartner et al. 2016].